-If the physical buttons still not enough for your own customization, you can setup up to 10 custom functions to a virtual quick adjustment panel and trigger it by the Fn button.
+If the physical buttons are still not enough for your customization, you can setup up to 10 custom functions to a virtual quick adjustment panel and trigger it by the Fn button.

 In order to use the USB remote control, you have to set the “USB Connection” to “PC Remote”.

-The “Remote Ctrl” function in the menu is dedicated to the wireless remote control.
-If you are one of the old Sony NEX user, you will notice that the remote control function is isolated from the drive mode (it is located together with other shooting mode in the older NEX series) and located in the menu.
-It is a good news because you finally can use the wireless remote control to trigger the continuous bracket shoot and other shooting modes.
+The “Remote Ctrl” function in the menu is referring to the wireless remote control.
+If you are one of the old Sony NEX users, you will notice that the remote control function is taken out from the drive mode.
+It was located together with other shooting modes in the older NEX series.
+It is good news because you can finally use the wireless remote control to trigger the continuous bracket shoot and other shooting modes.

 Professional Video Recording